 |Speed/Acceleration||Amazing acceleration and impressive top speeds||Less acceleration than electric.
 High-performance options can vary|

 |Cost||Expensive purchase price, lower lifetime maintenance costs||Purchase price varies.
 Maintenance costs expected.|

 |Maintenance||Less regular upkeep but skilled mechanics are not yet abundant||Regular maintenance expected and readily available|

 |Range||Currently limited to around 200 miles/300km.
 Long recharge times.||Depends on the gas tank capacity but generally further than electric.
 Easier to fill up.|

 Should You Buy Electric Snowmobiles Now?

 I am personally excited to ride an electric snowmobile.
-If I had extra money lying around and were shopping for a new machine, I would certainly consider buying a Taiga when they are available later in 2021.
+If I had extra money lying around and were shopping for a new machine, I would certainly consider buying a Taiga when they are available.

 But while it’s easy to get excited about a new toy, you should also consider the downside to the current machines available.
 The consumer is currently limited to the three electric sleds Taiga has on pre-order with a lack of other options or competition.